 \subsection{Dataset}

-All of our sample data are from Yahoo finance database.
-To compare the effectiveness of our strategies across different markets, we conduct our experiments on three markets: the Dow Jones Industrial Average (Dow), National Association of Securities Dealers Automated Quotations (NASDAQ) and the Standard and Poor's 500 (S\&P 500).
-The Dow represents the trend of traditional U.S. industrial companies, while the NASDAQ favors technology companies and emerging sectors; The S\&P 500 is the most comprehensive of the three markets.
+All of our sample data is from the Yahoo finance database.
+To compare the effectiveness of our strategies across different markets, we conducted our experiments on three markets: the Dow Jones Industrial Average (Dow), the National Association of Securities Dealers Automated Quotations (NASDAQ) and the Standard and Poor's 500 (S\&P).
+The Dow represents the trend of traditional U.S. industrial companies, while the NASDAQ favors technology companies and emerging sectors; The S\&P is the most comprehensive of the three markets.

-Considering all stocks available during the whole experiment period, the 10 stocks selected by their turnover rate within 180 days before Jan.
-04, 2011 in the market respectively.
-The selected stocks have relatively low turnover rate so as to avoid big noise or fluctuations in unstable financial markets with small market capitalization.
+Considering all available stocks during the whole experiment period, 10 stocks are selected by their turnover rate within 180 days before Jan.
+04, 2011 in the market.
+The selected stocks have relatively low turnover rates so as to avoid big noise or fluctuations in unstable financial markets with small market capitalization.
 Here, as a liquidity indicator, the "turnover rate" refers to the frequency of stock changing hands in the market within a certain period of time.
 In this way, we can better explore the applicability and generalization capability of the proposed algorithm in this paper.

-For each experiment, the dataset is historical daily price data from Jan.
+For each experiment, the dataset has a historical daily price data from Jan.
 4, 2011 to Mar.
 31, 2021.
 Data from Jan.
 4, 2011 to Jul.
-3, 2017 (\textbf{1635 days}) is used as training set, and data from Jul.
+3, 2017 (\textbf{1635 days}) was used as the training set, and data from Jul.
 4, 2017 to Jan.
-30, 2019 (\textbf{396 days}) is used as validation set.
+30, 2019 (\textbf{396 days}) was used as the validation set.
 The remaining data from Jan.
 31, 2019 to Mar.
-31, 2021 (\textbf{545 days}) is used as testing set.
-We train our agent on training data, then select model hyper-parameters by evaluating metrics such as annualized return, Sharpe ratio and maximum drawdown on validation data, and finally apply the selected model onto the testing data, which is shown in the following figures and tables.
+31, 2021 (\textbf{545 days}) was used as a testing set.
+We trained our agent on training data, then selected model hyper-parameters by evaluating metrics such as annualized return, Sharpe-ratio, and maximum drawdown on validation data, and finally applied the selected model to the testing data, which is shown in the following figures and tables.
 Notice that all the testing results are averaged from 10 random experiments.

-Here we setup the following hyper-parameters for our experiments: initial balance $B_0 = 1e6$ dollars, and maximum shares per transaction $h_{max} = 100$.
+Here we set up the following hyper-parameters for our experiments: initial balance $B_0 = 1e6$ dollars, and maximum shares per transaction $h_{max} = 100$.